Considering Liposuction surgery?

-Liposuction is a technique originally developed in France in which fatty deposits from your body are removed through hollow cannula via suction.
+Liposuction is a technique originally developed in France.
+During the surgery, fatty deposits are removed from your body using suction.
+The most commonly treated areas are:

 - The neck

 - For excess tissue in men and women in the breast and chest area